Public Documentation

 Keyword Arguments

-• height_above_water: limits the maximum height of above-water topography (where h > 0).
-If nothing the original topography is retained
+• height_above_water: limits the maximum height of above-water topography (where $h > 0$) before interpolating.
+Default: nothing, which implies that the original topography is retained.

-• minimum_depth: minimum depth for the shallow regions, defined as a positive value. h > - minimum_depth will be considered land
+• minimum_depth: minimum depth for the shallow regions, defined as a positive value. h > - minimum_depth is considered land.
+Default: 0.

 • interpolation_passes: regridding/interpolation passes.
 The bathymetry is interpolated in interpolation_passes - 1 intermediate steps.
-With more steps the final bathymetry will be smoother.
+The more the interpolation steps the smoother the final bathymetry becomes.

 If coarsening the original grid, linear interpolation in passes is equivalent to applying a smoothing filter, with more passes increasing the strength of the filter.
-If refining the original grid, additional passes will not help and no intermediate steps will be performed.
+If refining the original grid, additional passes do not help and no intermediate steps are performed.

 • major_basins: Number of "independent major basins", or fluid regions fully encompassed by land, that are retained by remove_minor_basins!.
-Basins are removed by order of size: the smallest basins are removed first. major_basins=1 will retain only the largest basin.
-Default: Inf, which does not remove any basins.
+Basins are removed by order of size: the smallest basins are removed first. major_basins = 1 retains only the largest basin.
+If Inf then no basins are removed.
+Default: 1.

 source